andyatkinson/andyatkinson.github.io/_posts/2025-05-28-tip-track-quantity-of-queries-postgresql-ruby-rails.md

 ---

 ## Introduction
-Much of the time taken processing HTTP requests in web apps is processing SQL queries.
-To minimize that, we want to avoid unnecessary or duplicate queries, and generally perform as few queries as possible.
+Much of the time taken processing HTTP requests in web apps is SQL queries.
+To minimize that, we want to avoid unnecessary and duplicate queries, and generally perform as few queries as possible.

 Think of the work that needs to happen for *every* query.
 The database engine parses it, creates a query execution plan, executes it, and then sends the response to the client.